theodore-s-beers/wp-migration/README.md

     - If you used `rsync` in "archive mode" (with the `-a` flag), you should not need to fix any permissions.
 In fact, you may not even need to update the ownership—though I did.
-But do verify that `wp-content` and subsidiary directories have `755` permissions, and files have `644`.
+But do verify that `wp-content` and subsidiary directories have `755` permissions, and that files have `644`.

 5. Move backup into new database

-    - Log into MySQL on the server and create a new database (with a new database user, incl. credentials):
+    - Log into MySQL on the server and create a new database (with a new database user, including credentials):

       ```sql
       CREATE DATABASE new_db;